minetest-mods-camp/witches/README.md

 * New Witch cottage code with no additional mod requirements!

-* If protector (or similar) mod is available and enabled, Witches will no build in these areas!
+* If protector (or similar) mod is available and enabled, Witches will not build in these areas!

-* Some cottages will spawn over a dungeon if they are near the surface
+* Chance of cottage to spawn over a dungeon if they are near the surface.

 * Have a name and origin location which they will tell player.